newmarcel/Displace/README.md

 With this app I primarily want to try out some specific approaches:

-- A menu bar app with a separate preferences app
+- A menu bar app with a separate settings app
 - An app group for sharing user defaults
 - Global shortcuts that can be set in the preferences and applied in the menu bar app
-- Big Sur-friendly UI

 ## Documents